-The mission of the STFD#8 is to protect lives and property through the prevention and/or mitigation of fires and other emergencies.
+The mission of the St. Tammany Parish Fire Protection District 8 is to protect lives and property through the prevention and/or mitigation of fires and other emergencies.
 This mission will be accomplished through a variety of programs that are hereby established.
 These programs are established with life safety, property conservation, and cost effectiveness in mind, in that order.

-VALUE STATEMENT
+VALUES STATEMENT

-- It is the responsibility of each member to support the mission by subscribing to the following values. - We recognize that the community is the reason for our presence. - We value the faith and trust of the community, and continually work to deserve that confidence through our attitude, conduct, and accomplishments. - Lives are more valuable than property. - The safety of the public is of paramount importance, as is the safety of our members. - All members of the public are entitled to our best efforts. - We strive for excellence in everything we do. - Honesty, fairness, and integrity will not be compromised. - We continually seek effectiveness, efficiency, and economy. - Unity and teamwork are crucial to us as individuals and as an organization. - Members are continually encouraged to improve themselves as individuals and employees. - The free exchange of ideas is encouraged. - We will always provide professional and courteous service . - We are sensitive to changing community needs.

-HUMAN RESOURCE - SECTION 100

-Title: Organization Section 1 Policy No. 101.01

-Origination Date:

-Approval: Revision Dates:
+It is the responsibility of each member to support the mission by subscribing to the following values.

+We recognize that the community is the reason for our presence.

+We value the faith and trust of the community, and continually work to deserve that confidence through our attitude, conduct, and accomplishments.

+Lives are more valuable than property.

+The safety of the public is of paramount importance, as is the safety of our members.

+All members of the public are entitled to our best efforts.

+We strive for excellence in everything we do.

+Honesty, fairness, and integrity will not be compromised.

+We continually seek effectiveness, efficiency, and economy.

+Unity and teamwork are crucial to us as individuals and as an organization.

+Members are continually encouraged to improve themselves as individuals and employees.

+The free exchange of ideas is encouraged.

+We will always provide professional and courteous service .

+We are sensitive to changing community needs.

+101.01 ORGANIZATION

-The St. Tammany Fire Protection District 8 (known as STFD#8) operates under the general authority and direction of the STFD#8 Board of Commissioners.
+The St. Tammany Parish Fire Protection District 8 operates under the general authority and direction of the St. Tammany Parish Fire Protection District 8 Board of Commissioners.
 Since April of 1974, this body has the sole authority to operate the fire protection district.
 The Board of Commissioners is made up of five commissioners who reside within the St. Tammany Fire Protection District 8 and meet at least once a month at a public meeting.
-The Board of Commissioners hires the Fire Chief of the STFD#8 and has empowered that individual to operate and manage the fire district.
-The Fire Chief of the STFD#8 has working directly under him three Captains to assist him in administering the operations of the district.
+The Board of Commissioners hires the Fire Chief of the St. Tammany Parish Fire Protection District 8 and has empowered that individual to operate and manage the fire district.
+The Fire Chief of the St. Tammany Parish Fire Protection District 8 has working directly under him three Captains to assist him in administering the operations of the district.
 Directly under the Captains on each shift are Firefighter/Operators and then Firefighter and then Reserve (Volunteer) Firefighters.

 All equipment, computers, records, office space, work areas and all property of this Fire District shall be under the supervision and control of the Fire Chief or Acting Chief.
-Further, the Board of Commissioners of this Fire District as the governing authority shall have the ultimate responsibility to secure and safeguard all of the above-described property.
+Further, the Board of Commissioners of this Fire District as the governing authority shall have the ultimate responsibility to secure and safeguard all of the above described property.